Best Fender Stratocaster (our Top Pick)

 In so doing, we're able to try these guitars and play them in our hands.
 This is part of the reason we don't include more products in our roundup.

 There are certainly others worthy of inclusion in our best Fender Stratocasters list, but we just haven't played them.
+We think that's better than recommending something we know nothing about.

 As such, you can trust that our recommendations are being made by actual guitar players and musicians who have experienced and used these instruments.